-To use Google or another search engine as your default in Microsoft’s new Edge browser, click the menu and select “Settings.”
+First, open an Edge browser window.
+To use Google or another search engine as your default in Microsoft’s modern Edge browser, click the menu button (three dots) found in the top-right corner and then select “Settings.”

-Scroll down to the bottom of the right pane and look for the Services section.
-Click the “Address Bar” option under it.
+Scroll down to the very bottom of the right pane and look for the “Services” section.
+Click “Address Bar and Search.”

-Click the “Search engine used in the address bar” option and select “Google” or whatever search engine you prefer.
-In addition to Bing and Google, Edge also includes Yahoo! and DuckDuckGo by default.
+From there, locate the “Search engine used in the address bar” section and choose “Google” or whatever search engine you prefer.
+In addition to Bing and Google, Microsoft Edge also includes Yahoo! and DuckDuckGo by default.

 You’re now done.
-You can close the Settings page and, when you search from the address bar or by right-clicking text on a web page and selecting the “Search the web” option, Edge will use your chosen search engine.
+The next time you search from the address bar or by right-clicking text on a web page and selecting the “Search the web” option, Edge will use your chosen search engine.

-To manage the list of search engines that appears here, click the “Manage Search Engines” option.
+If you’re happy with your choice, you can close Settings.
+Otherwise, to manage the list of search engines that appear in the defaults list, click the “Manage Search Engines” option.
 You’ll see a list of search engines.
 You can remove them from the list or click the “Add” button and add your own search engine by entering a URL.

-The new version of Edge will also automatically find search engines when you use them, just like the old Edge.
+Edge will also automatically find search engines when you use them.
 For example, if you prefer a different search engine, Edge says you should “open a new tab, go to the search engine you’d like to add, and search for something.”
 It will appear as an option in the list after you’ve used it, assuming the search engine is correctly configured to offer this.

 Even after you change your default search engine, the search box on Edge’s New Tab page will remain a Bing search box.
 You can use the address bar to search with Google or another search engine from Edge’s New Tab page.